“If a client’s mental [concerns] represent a conflict of disintegrated

 Why train in the Enneagram?
 What can it add to our therapeutic work?

 Research into what predicts effective therapy has consistently revealed that the factors one might think predict good outcomes for our clients, in fact, do not.
-As many of you would know, therapists use of an empirically supported treatment, length of experience, therapeutic orientation, professional development, training, or own personal therapy, all make no significant difference to therapists’ ability to produce good results for their clients (Duncan, 2010; Hubble, Duncan & Miller,2007; O’Donovan & Dyck, 2001; Wampold, 2005).
-Research over the past 7 decades has consistently concluded that what is important in therapy is the therapist’s relational capacity.
+As many of you would know, therapists use of an empirically supported treatment, length of experience, therapeutic orientation, professional development, training, or own personal therapy, all make no significant difference to therapists’ ability to produce good results for their clients (Duncan, 2010; Hubble, Duncan & Miller, 2007; O’Donovan & Dyck, 2001; Wampold, 2005).
+Research over the past 7 decades has consistently concluded that what IS most important in therapy is the therapist’s relational capacity.
 This capacity is primarily the result of:

 a) the effect of the person of the therapist on the client.